Djallexi/Package-Grid-HYSPLIT/README.md

 - R ≥ 4.1
 - Linux (Ubuntu/Debian recommended) or macOS
-- ~5 GB free disk space for meteorological data
+- ~Some GB free disk space for meteorological data and results from simulations
+- Computationnal power (multiple cores)

 ---